apache/beam-site/src/documentation/programming-guide.md

 %}

 # We can also pass side inputs to a ParDo transform, which will get passed to its process method.
-# The only change is that the first arguments are self and the PCollection element itself.
+# The first two arguments for the process method would be self and element.

 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/snippets_test.py tag:model_pardo_side_input_dofn
 %}
 ...
 ```

 ##### Side inputs and windowing: